mabdn/score-function-dfs/README.md

 ### `ScoreCalculation`

-This implements a strategy design pattern (`HSLScoreCalculation`, `CHSLScoreCalculation`, `WCHSLScoreCalculation`) allowing developers to choose from different scoring strategies.
+This implements a strategy design pattern (`ILScoreCalculation`, `BILScoreCalculation`, `OBILScoreCalculation`) allowing developers to choose from different scoring strategies.
 The scoring strategies evaluate the quality of a path section based on various properties of the path.

 ### `TriangulationFiltering`